hsinghal-wisc/cache_manager/README.md

 5. Could not implement a distributed system.
 6. However no policy to prevent starvation.
 7. Problems 4 and 5 could be solved together by implementing AFS/NFS type of policies over implemented code
+8. Problem 6 could be solved by implementing dining philosopher on top of the existing code.